How to Fix Oil on Spark Plug Threads in 5 Easy Steps

 An oily spark plug doesn’t sound like a big problem, however, it actually has a number of negative effects, in other words, there are several signs that might point to oil leaking into spark plugs as follows:

 Reduced engine performance and fuel efficiency

 Even one slight deviation in the function of a single component can heavily reduce the engine’s efficiency.
 When your spark plug is not making sparks effectively or at all, the engine suffers, and one direct consequence of almost all types of reduced engine performance is reduced fuel efficiency.

 As mentioned above, even if fuel is injected into the cylinder for ignition, if it is not burned due to a malfunctioning spark plug, the fuel will find a way to escape the cylinder.
 Therefore, one manifestation of oil on spark plug threads is that your car uses up more fuel than is usual, despite suboptimal performance, including difficult starting, and loss of power during acceleration or when driving uphill.

-Many problems can lead to higher fuel consumption, however if you can perceive a gas smell from your car cabinet, oily spark plugs might be the culprit.
-This happens when there is a mixture of oil and gas coming from the tailpipe, causing the unusual and noticeable gas smell.
+Many problems can lead to higher fuel consumption, however, if you can perceive a gas smell from your car cabinet, oily spark plugs might be the culprit.
+This happens when there is a mixture of oil and gas coming from the tailpipe, causing an unusual and noticeable gas smell.

 Blue smoke from exhaust pipe